 Clever management, a strong strategic focus and creative marketing strategies have marked the history of the company since its purchase.

-An Australian inventor developed the original process in 1988.
+An Australian inventor developed the original process some time ago.
 However it lay in an embryonic state until July 1999 when John Taylor purchased the patents, applications and manufacturing rights.

 Recently retired and ready to settle into a life of beach and golf, Taylor discovered Chocolate Graphics and couldn't resist the opportunity to become the Colonel Sanders of the chocolate world.